 Jefferies applies a risk-based approach to assess the likelihood of the existence of modern slavery or human trafficking within our supply chain.

-Criteria that are assessed against include factors such as the geographical location in which a supplier operates and sources goods or services, the nature of the goods and services supplied and any known incidents or concerns relating to modern slavery or human trafficking.
-This enables us to categorise the suppliers from a risk perspective and identify further due diligence and contractual requirements as applicable.
+The criteria that are assessed against the geographical location in which a supplier operates and sources goods or services, the nature of the goods and services supplied and any known incidents or concerns relating to modern slavery or human trafficking.
+This enables us to categorise suppliers from a risk perspective and identify further due diligence and contractual requirements as applicable.